basantbhandari/DataCollector/README.md

 * data will used only for research work.

-# output of this app on android as:
+# Output of this app on android as:

 ![screenshot 1](/Screenshots/Screenshot_20200521-173713.png)
 ![screenshot 2](/Screenshots/Screenshot_20200521-173718.png)